Q & A Egg donation

 Do I receive a fee?

 According to Swedish law, organ and tissue donations should always be altruistic, which means that the donation should be regarded as a voluntary gift to the recipient.
-As an egg donor you will receive a SEK 7,000 payment for each donation.
-This applies throughout Sweden except in Skåne where our egg donors receive SEK 11,800, corresponding to the County Council’s (Region Skåne’s) payment to egg donors.
+As an egg donor you will receive a compensation of SEK 7,000 payment for each donation, in Skåne SEK 11,800, corresponding to the County Council’s (Region Skåne’s) payment to egg donors.

 How many children can I give rise to?